Louis Bherer, M.Ps. Ph.D.

 Research scientist at the Preventive medicine and physical activity center (ÉPIC) and at the Research center of the Montreal Heart Institute since 2006.

-Associate professor, Department of Medicine, University of Montreal
+Associate professor, Department of Medicine, Université de Montréal.

 His research activities focus on: 1) physiological responses (cerebral, cardiac, O2 chain transport) during acute exercise in adults with CV risk factors or heart diseases; 2) optimization of exercise training program and their impact on pulmonary, cardiac and muscle function in cardiac patients.
 The high intensity interval training (HIIT) or the use of aqua bike for exercise are examples of clinical transfer of its research activities at the ÉPIC Center.